History of Denver: Civil war

+First infrastructure

 Denver's early wooden buildings were extremely flammable, and on July 15, 1862, citizens organized a volunteer Fire Department.
 Unfortunately, almost a year later, carts and buckets were still on order, and firemen were untrained and untried.
 On April 19, 1863, a fire broke out in the center of downtown Denver.
 High winds fed the sparks and, in a few hours, a great majority of the wooden buildings in the heart of Denver were destroyed.
 Losses totaled over $250,000, and although the buildings themselves were of minimal value, the loss of inventory devastated many new businesses.
 As a result of the fire, new laws were passed to prohibit using wood and other flammable materials to construct downtown buildings.
 Denver's new buildings were built with brick, often larger than the original.
 As the rebuilding progressed, Denver began to look like a town rather than a temporary campground.

 On May 19, 1864, just over a year after the fire, the spring melt combined with heavy rains caused severe flooding on Cherry Creek.
 The flooding severely affected the low-lying Auraria, destroying the Rocky Mountain News building, the Methodist Church, City Hall, and numerous offices, warehouses, and outbuildings.
 Eight Denver residents were killed, and enormous number of livestock were drowned.
 Financial losses totaled approximately $350,000 and left many homeless.
 The water was badly contaminated and threatened a major epidemic.
 Despite these overwhelming losses, rebuilding began almost immediately.
 Ignoring the risk, many rebuilt well within the flood plain, and flood waters subsequently engulfed Denver in 1875, 1878, 1912, and 1933.
 It was not until the 1950s, when the Army Corps of Engineers completed Cherry Creek Dam, that the flooding was stopped.